22.08.06 Tutorial: Ying Nian Wu

 Relations with Other Generative Models

 Diffusion model can be viewed as the Flow-based model.
-Flow-based model starts from white noise $Z\sim\mathcal{N}(\mathcal{0},\mathcal{I}_D)$ ($D$ is the dimension of data) and use a sequence of transformations to generate $x=g_1(g_2(\cdots g_t(z)))$.
-Each trasformation $g_i$ has to be in very stricted form and invertible.
+Flow-based model starts from white noise ZN(0,ID) (D is the dimension of data) and use a sequence of transformations to generate x=g1(g2(gt(z))).
+Each trasformation gi has to be in very stricted form and invertible.
 Hence, the Deffusion model can be viewed as a more free-formed Flow-based model without restrictions and invertibility.

 relation